sudhir2016/India_climate_map/README.md

 # India_climate_map.
-Create a six cluster climate map for India using mean monthly average rainfall and temperature data for last forty years from Copernicus climate data store.
+Create a five cluster climate map for India using mean monthly average rainfall and temperature data for last forty years from Copernicus climate data store.
 Steps are as follows.

 - Install Geopandas, Rasterio and Rioxarray.